cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/events/SimEvent.rst

 setSource
 ^^^^^^^^^

-.. java:method::  SimEvent setSource(int source)
+.. java:method::  SimEvent setSource(SimEntity source)
    :outertype: SimEvent

    Sets the source entity of this event, that defines its sender.